 There are, of course, things we can do to prevent the destruction caused by these landslides.
 It may not be possible to predict when a landslide will happen, but it is possible to demarcate where it is likely to happen, and appropriate measures can be taken.

 - Grow trees up slope.
 This will slow down the flow of water, and the roots of the trees bind weak soil together and make it less likely to dislodge.
+In the face of increasing urbanization, urban forestry measures can greatly improve a city’s resilience towards landslides and also be very cost-effective.

 - If there is a lot of groundwater flowing in the area, it’s best to draw it out through wells or tube wells around the sleep, thereby diverting the flow away from the weak slope.
 Without water, rocks tend to stick together more cohesively.